5 Best Jumbo Acoustic Guitars Under $2,000

 2. The Epiphone EJ-200

 Is there a catch here?
 No. The guitar has laminated maple back and sides.
 But that is a very big spruce and solid spruce soundboard.
 So you get a lot of volume from the EJ-200, and a lot of volume for the money.
 You can get this guitar in a natural finish for substantially less money than the sunburst finish version.
-Theis the less expensive natural finish version.
-EJ-200 Artist
+The EJ-200 Artist is the less expensive natural finish version.

 I don't want anyone under any illusions here.
 This Epiphone EJ-200 is in no way comparable to the Gibson J-200.
 It just looks like the J-200.
 The J-200 can run you five thousand dollars.
 This Epiphone is a five hundred dollar guitar.
 It isn't a J-200, but it isn't a bad guitar at all.
 And for the money you spend to buy one of these Epiphone EJ-200s, you are getting a great value jumbo for that money.